FESOM/fesom2/tests/ecbundle/README.md

 - `ecbundle-create` successfully downloads FESOM sources
 - `ecbundle-build` successfully builds FESOM with default options
 - FESOM executable is created and is executable
-- Basic functionality test (--help command)
+- Basic functionality test (--info command)

 ### 2. `ecbundle_with_meshpart`
 Tests building FESOM with meshpartitioner enabled using `--with-meshpart=ON`.